-Well, you’ll be glad to know that these days it has become quite safe for travelers.
-In fact DMZ tours from Seoul are one of our most popular day tours.
+Well, you’ll be glad to know that it has become safe for travellers these days.
+In fact, our DMZ tours from Seoul are one of our most popular day tours.

 In addition, since October 2018, both sides have removed all firearms from the Joint Security Area, cut personnel stationed there to 35 on each side, removed 11 guard posts along the demarcation line and removed some landmines.